joelparkerhenderson/system-quality-attributes/doc/horizontal-scalability/index.md

 </span>

+**Define simple:** <span data-chatgpt-prompt="define horizontal scaling (computers and software)">Horizontal scaling is the process of adding more computing resources such as servers, storage devices, or network bandwidth to a system to increase its overall processing capacity.
+It is a scalability strategy that allows an application or system to handle more workloads and traffic by distributing the workload across multiple servers or nodes, rather than relying on a single larger server.
+Horizontal scaling is an important feature of modern cloud-based infrastructure, as it allows businesses to easily scale their resources up and down to meet changing demands without disrupting the end-users' experience.</span>

 ## See Also

 * [Wikipedia: Scalability](https://wikipedia.org/wiki/Scalability):  Scalability is the property of a system to handle a growing amount of work by adding resources to the system.
 In computing, scalability is a characteristic of computers, networks, algorithms, networking protocols, programs and applications.
 Scaling horizontally (out/in) means adding more nodes to (or removing nodes from) a system, such as adding a new computer to a distributed software application.

 * [Dictionary: TODO](https://www.dictionary.com/browse/TODO)

-* [OpenAI: simple](https:://openai.com): <span data-chatgpt-prompt="define horizontal scaling (computers and software)">Horizontal scaling is the process of adding more computing resources such as servers, storage devices, or network bandwidth to a system to increase its overall processing capacity.
-It is a scalability strategy that allows an application or system to handle more workloads and traffic by distributing the workload across multiple servers or nodes, rather than relying on a single larger server.
-Horizontal scaling is an important feature of modern cloud-based infrastructure, as it allows businesses to easily scale their resources up and down to meet changing demands without disrupting the end-users' experience.</span>